 SUMMER INSTITUTES IN COMPUTATIONAL SOCIAL SCIENCE

 If you are a graduate student, post-doc, or junior faculty member, you may be interested in the Summer Institutes in Computational Social Science that I co-organize with Matt Salganik.
 These events have provided free training to more than 650 graduate students, post-docs, and junior faculty members at 23 locations around the world.
 Visit the link above to see all lecture slides, codes, and video from Matt, me, and a number of fantastic guest lectures.

-I have also produced a free, open-source Computational Social Science for graduate students for people interested in learning about how to scrape data from the internet and analyze it using automated text analysis techniques such as topic models, text networks, or word embeddings.
+I have also produced a free, open-source Computational Social Science course for graduate students or others interested in learning about how to scrape data from the internet and analyze it using automated text analysis techniques such as topic models, text networks, or word embeddings.
 If you are particularly interested in text analysis, you may also appreciate my older Text as Data course.

 I am also passionate about improving public understanding of sociology and regularly give talks to companies, non-profit organizations, and government agencies.